tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_api_reference_activity.md

 path1: /docendpoints.html
 ---

 After completing the [API reference tutorial](docapis_api_reference_tutorial_overview.html), you're ready to start an activity that gives you more experience in creating and editing API reference documentation.
-In this activity, you'll either critique or create your own API reference topic for the open-source API project you [identified earlier](docapis_find_open_source_project.html).
+In this activity, you'll evaluating some API reference topics to identify issues.

 * TOC
 {:toc}

+{% include content/activities/whats_wrong_with_surfreport.md %}

 {% include content/activities/evaluate_elements_api_ref.md %}